Steve Fraser

+Early life and education

 A native of Hazel Park, Michigan, Fraser was a Michigan High School Athletic Association (MHSAA) state wrestling champion.
 In college he was a two-time All-American wrestler, wrestling at the University of Michigan.

+Greco-Roman wrestling career

-Fraser's gold medal was the first ever Olympic gold in Greco-Roman wrestling for the United States.
-The next night following Fraser's gold medal performance, Jeff Blatnick won a second gold medal for the U.S. Greco-Roman Olympic team.
-Fraser served as coach of the U.S. Greco Roman team from 1997 to 2014.
+In 1984, Fraser's gold medal was the first ever Olympic gold in Greco-Roman wrestling for the United States.
+The next night following Fraser's gold medal performance, Jeff Blatnick won a second gold medal for the United States Greco-Roman Olympic team.
+Fraser served as coach of the United States Greco Roman team from 1997 to 2014.

 Rulon Gardner who was a gold medalist at the 2000 Olympic Games, credits Fraser's instruction as a large part of his wrestling success.
-The year Fraser competed at the Olympics in 1984, the United States won 9 gold medals in wrestling, the most at a single Olympics in American wrestling history.
+The year Fraser competed at the Olympics in 1984, the United States won 9 gold medals in Greco-Roman and freestyle wrestling, the most at a single Olympics in American wrestling history.

+Honors

 Fraser was inducted into the National Wrestling Hall of Fame as a Distinguished Member in 1994 and the Michigan Sports Hall of Fame in 2008.